rb16b/Accelerate-Dev/README.md

 After the script is done :

-Check the VPA object and check recomnedations.
+Check the VPA object and check recommendations.
 $oc describe vpa rest-fights-vpa

 Look for the recommendation values captured by the VPA for CPU and Memory as shown in the image below

 ![](images/vpa-image.png)

+More on the resource estimations : https://github.com/wserafin/resource-estimation